romaricpascal/romaricpascal.is/content/me.md

 - Building JavaScript navigation through the step and form fields behaviour (error handling, conditional visibility, adapting values to choices...)
 - Offering styling options (theme switching)
 - Collaborating to the architecture for handling form's saves, rendering and submission
-- Allowing embedding of the form on the marketting site, as well as 3rd parties
+- Allowing embedding of the form on the marketing site, as well as 3rd parties

 <p class="tech-list">Rails, HTML (HAML), CSS (SASS, PostCSS), JavaScript (Vanilla), tooling (Webpack)</p>